bakaphp/kanvas-doc/companies.md

 ## Update Company

-The method updateCompany is used to update a company.
-It recieves a [CompanyInput]() interface and id of the company.
-It returns a [CompanyInterface]() interface.
+The updateCompany method is used to update a company.
+It receives a CompanyInput interface and the id of the company.
+It returns a CompanyInterface interface.

 ```js
 Kanvas.companies.updateCompany(id: string,companyInput: CompanyInput): CompanyInterface